itacentury/CenturyPackageBO1/README.md

 Toggle bomb

     This enables or disables the bomb in S&D. Once activated, the bomb will disappear as of the next round.
 This setting sticks over rounds and games.
 No need to re-enabled after every round.

+Toggle own player card in killcam

+    Toggle whether to show or not show your own playercard during your killcam